 - Family and Friends Day is a great way for your parents, significant others, and friends to experience law school for a day.
 Have your friends and family mark thier calendars for Saturday, November 7 from 9:00 a.m. to 1:00 p.m.

 - Meet the Career Development Staff

 - Career Development Timeline for 1Ls

-- Mandatory 1L Career Development Orientation on October 15 (tentative)
+- Mandatory 1L Career Development Orientation on Friday, October 2, 2015

 In accordance with The National Association for Law Placement (NALP) Principles and Standards, and in order to allow 1L students to focus on their studies rather than job search activities, 1L students may not receive one-on-one career counseling or application document review from the Career Development Office before October 15.
 Prospective employers and 1L students should not initiate contact with one another before December 1.
 Employers are aware of these dates and do not recruit 1L students, accept applications, or conduct interviews prior to December 1.